Callboard

 Cal State University, East Bay; Mills College; San Francisco State University; Sonoma State University; Holy Names University; John F Kennedy University; and Dominican University of California.

-5. While UC Extension students are able to enroll in TDPS courses associated with performance, the Fall Program for First Semester (FPF) does not allow students to enroll in elective courses, and therefore students of the program are ineligible for participation in production.
+5. While UC Extension students are able to enroll in TDPS courses associated with performance, the Fall Program for First Semester (FPF) does not generally allow students to enroll in elective courses, and therefore students of the program are ineligible for participation in production.

 Participant Rights & Responsibilities